Email Templates

 - **Promotion:** a focused layout for offer, deadline, benefits, proof, and purchase or registration button.

-A good template removes layout decisions, not thinking.
-Users should still edit the subject, preview text, body copy, links, personalization, and subscriber selection for each send.
+A good template removes repeated layout work, but users still need to review each email before sending.
+For every send, edit the subject, preview text, body copy, links, personalization, and subscriber selection.

-Before using a template in a real campaign, preview it on desktop and mobile, send a test email, check links, and confirm the content still matches the current campaign.
+Before using a template in a real campaign, preview the email on desktop and mobile, send a test email, check that every link opens the correct destination, and confirm that the content matches the current campaign.

 ## Related Guides